TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         WARNING: If you change this value for an existing VM, only *new* data will be compressed.
 It will not rewrite existing data compress.

-        NOTE: to change this property for KVM, see disks.*.zfs_compression above.
+        NOTE: to change this property for HVM, see disks.*.zfs_compression above.

         type: string one of: "on,off,gzip,gzip-N,lz4,lzjb,zle"